STEP 1: Choose your Blogging Platform

 When you’re putting together your post, check out the various fonts, tools, and the useful “Add Media” button to put pictures in your post and embed videos.

-Now that you know how to create a blog, I want to show you a few practical strategies you can use immediately to build a successful blog.
+Now that you know how to create a blog, I want to share with you some classic techniques & practical strategies you can use immediately to build and grow a successful blog.

 Thank you to everyone for going on this journey with me.
 Spread the word, share this page with others and show them how to start a blog.
 Everyone deserves success and happiness and by forwarding this resource, you’ll be sharing the knowledge.